adam-2002/adam-2002/README.md

 🌱 I am passionate about solving business problems and am known for my lateral thinking.
 I thrive in fast-paced, collaborative environments and bring a dynamic learning approach to every challenge.
 Nothing excites me more than diving deep into a perplexing issue and crafting innovative solutions.

 🤝 Looking for a data enthusiast to brainstorm and crack tough problems?
 I’m your go-to collaborator!
 If you share this passion for problem-solving or are interested in exploring potential collaborations, let’s connect.
-Reach me via email at nguyenvuanh2002@gmail.com or explore my data portfolio at adam.super.site/.
+Reach me via email at nguyenvuanh2002@gmail.com or explore my data portfolio at adam.super.site